dlang/DIPs/DIPs/1NNN-PJB.md

 {
     import std.stdio: writeln;

-    // error; value of comma expression is @nodiscard, because it is a Result (writeln("side effect"), func());
+    // error: value of comma expression is a Result, which cannot be discarded (writeln("side effect"), func());
 }
 ```

-Using `@nodiscard` has no effects on a program other than the ones described
+Using `@nodiscard` has no effects on the semantics of a program other than the
-above.
+ones described above.
 In particular:

 * `@nodiscard` does not affect the type of any aggregate or function it is
   applied to, and does not participate in name mangling.
 * `@nodiscard` does not apply to declarations inside the body of a `@nodiscard`
   aggregate or function declaration (that is, it does not "flow through" from
   outer scopes to inner ones).
-* `@nodiscard` has no effect on declarations other than aggregate and function
+* `@nodiscard` has no semantic effect on declarations other than aggregate and
-  declarations.
+  function declarations.

 ### Grammar Changes